sajozsattila/mur2_editor/app/static/manual.md

 Localization is set by the users browser Accept-Language.

-The $$\mu r^2 $$ use LaTeX to generate the Pdf output so these settings are the same in both formats.
+The μr² use LaTeX to generate the PDF output so these settings are the same in both formats.

-## Different preview format and saving you work
+## Different preview format and download your work

 There are multiple preview formats which you can use on the right side of the editor.
 To switch between them click on the ?? in the top toolbar menu and It will open up the side menu: